 My name is Pete Goodman.
 I have a first class honours Open Degree from the Open University and a MSc in Organisational Psychology from Birkbeck College, University of London.
-I have just been awarded the National Professional Qualification in Senior Leadership (NPQSL) with the Institute of Education (IoE) and am currently studying for the National Professional Qualification in Headship (NPQH) with LLSE.
+I have been awarded the National Professional Qualification in Senior Leadership (NPQSL) with the Institute of Education (IoE) and am currently studying for the National Professional Qualification in Headship (NPQH) with LLSE.

-I am currently Assistant Headteacher responsible for Teaching and Learning and teaching Year 6, I am the school Maths and Computing leader.
+I am currently Assistant Headteacher responsible for Teaching and Learning and teaching Year 6, I am the school Maths leader.

-Outside of school, I have a busy family life (a son aged 12 and daughter aged 9).
-Together we enjoy sailing (racing competitively), cycling, walking and generally being outside.
+Outside of school, I have a busy family life (a son aged 13 and daughter aged 10).
+Together we enjoy sailing (racing competitively), rollerblading, walking and generally being outside.
 I am also a keen cook and particularly enjoy baking bread.

 My name is Penny Stanford.
 I have been at Goudhurst and Kilndown now for more years than I care to remember and lived in the village for 30 years before moving away this summer.
 I have two grown-up children who both attended our school, and have seen the school grow and develop over that time.
 Society has changed much over this time also and consequently I am passionate about ensuring that the children of Goudhurst and Kilndown receive the love and care they deserve alongside their learning, so they are able to achieve their potential in a happy and enjoyable manner.